redis/redis-doc/topics/indexes.md

 Secondary indexing with Redis
 ===

 Redis is not exactly a key-value store, since values can be complex data structures.
-However it has an extrenal key-value shell: at API level data is addressed by the key name.
+However it has an external key-value shell: at API level data is addressed by the key name.
 It is fair to say that, natively, Redis only offers *primary key access*.
 However since Redis is a data structures server, its capabilities can be used for indexing, in order to create secondary indexes of different kinds, including composite (multi-column) indexes.

 This document explains how it is possible to create indexes in Redis using the following data structures: